 Redefining Retirement is designed to help Bergen County understand and benefit from the asset and valuable resource older adults are and will continue to be.
-By engaging this population locally in meaningful volunteer work, the Volunteer Center hopes to encourage and support retirees who want to age in place — in towns where they have lived for many years.
+By engaging this population locally in meaningful volunteer work, Bergen Volunteers hope to encourage and support retirees who want to age in place — in towns where they have lived for many years.
 Redefining Retirement works with interested nonprofits to identify their volunteer needs and connect them with retired volunteers who have the specific skills needed.
 There are two ways to get involved:

-Redefining Retirement Volunteers are interviewed by the Matchmakers who recommend them to the appropriate nonprofits, based on coordinating individuals’ skills, experience, and interests with the nonprofits’ requirements.
+Redefining Retirement Volunteers are interviewed by liaisons who recommend them to the appropriate nonprofits, based on coordinating individuals’ skills, experience, and interests with the nonprofits’ requirements.
 All final volunteer engagement decisions are made by the nonprofits.

 Volunteers In Tax Assistance(VITA) is an IRS-certified program to provide free tax assistance to low-to-moderate income individuals and families, the disabled, the elderly and English Language Learners, who might need assistance with the forms.
 All VITA volunteers must complete the IRS training program and take an Ethics and Code of Conduct Exam.
 Those volunteers who will assist in preparing tax returns must also score 80 or above on six tax law exams for Basic level certification or 12 tax law exams for Advanced level certification.